Sarosh-Majeed/assignment-1/CC-Assignment 1/README.md

 In this task, I worked on setting up **Gitea** inside **GitHub Codespace**.
 Gitea is like a smaller version of GitHub that runs on our own server.
 It helps us create and manage repositories.

-First, I opened the Codespace and started the Gitea server.
+First, I opened the Codespace and started the **Gitea server**.
 When it was running, I opened the Gitea page in the browser.
-Then I created a **new repository in Gitea** and added a **README.md** file in it.
-This README file contained my **name and roll number**.
+Then, I created a **new repository in Gitea** and added a **README.md** file that included my **name and roll number**.

-After that, I uploaded (pushed) this README file from Codespace to my Gitea repository.
+After creating and saving it, I **pushed** the file from Codespace to my Gitea repository to check everything was working.
-This showed that my **Gitea server and repository were working correctly**.
+This confirmed that my **Gitea server and repository were set up correctly**.

 📸 **Screenshot:**
-The screenshot shows my Gitea repository with the README file that contains my details.
+The screenshot shows my Gitea repository with the README file containing my details.

 ![Gitea Repository](https://github.com/Sarosh-Majeed/cc-SaroshMajeed-2023-BSE-059/blob/main/CC-Assignment%201/screenshots/1.gitea-repository.png?raw=true)